P1R/Solidity_Expert_BootCamp/ES5/Homework5Done.md

 ## Assembly 1

-### 1. Look at the example of init code in today's notes, When we do the CODECOPY operation, what are we overwriting ?
+### 1. Look at the example of init code in today's notes[1], When we do the CODECOPY operation, what are we overwriting ?

-Gist Code:
+Gist Code[2]:

 ```Solidity
 // SPDX-License-Identifier: MIT